They laughed, they cried, they killed monsters: How friendships thrived in video games during the pandemic

 The year has felt especially long for children, and many have struggled to stay engaged with friends they can’t see.

 When schools first closed down, Elissa Katz installed Facebook Messenger Kids, the company’s chat app for people under 13, on her children’s iPads.
 The app includes silly games and was a hit for a while.
 But as the months have worn on, the kids have stopped communicating on Messenger as much.
-Her 7-year old daughter has lost interest in chatting with people, and her 9-year old son is mostly on “Minecraft”.
+Her 7-year old daughter has lost interest in chatting with people, and her 9-year old son is mostly on “Minecraft.”

 As vaccines become more widely available in some countries, people are letting themselves imagine and even plan their post-pandemic social lives.
 While online gaming will likely drop off, some habits and friendships will carry on even when real-life hangouts are an option again.